 Arena Club Video Overview

 I’ve shown you bits and pieces of the entire complex, but it’s tough to tell how large it is from the photos.
-I realize I keep saying that, so instead of me repeating myself, I suggest you have a looking at the following promotional video.
-The video pans all around the complex and shows the many rooms, and many types of shows and activities that Arena hosts.
-I’ve only covered the bar and club aspect of the place, and in truth they offer so many other options, from swimming to roller derby’s.
+I realize I keep saying that, so instead of repeating myself, I suggest you have a look at the following promotional video.
+The video pans all around the complex and shows the many rooms and many types of shows and activities that Arena hosts.
+I’ve only covered the bar and club aspect of the place, and in truth, they offer so many other options, from swimming to roller derby.

-If you’re looking for more information on the venue, head over to their official website.
-It’s in German, but the navigation is straight forward enough.
+If you’re looking for more information on the venue, head over to their official website or check out their Instagram page for more photos.
+It’s in German, but the navigation is straightforward enough.
 Besides, that’s what online translators are for.